cozyt/euc/README.md

 # European Cookie Law Compliance Class

-A Simple Laravel class to manage cookies to comply with the European cookie law
+A Simple set of classes to manage cookies to comply with the European cookie law

 ## Version